-Early editions of our first book, Artisan Bread in Five Minutes a Day (2007), contained some errors (all were corrected in later printings):
+Early editions of our first book, Artisan Bread in Five Minutes a Day (2007), contained some errors, and this first note about resting times (that we wished we’d included):

 Resting times: In the book, a 1 pound loaf of non-enriched dough rests for 40 minutes.
 Some bakers will prefer the lighter texture you get with a longer rest– experiment with a range of 40 to 90 minutes.
 Why?
 Some kitchens are cooler than others and some people have a firmer hand while working and may compress the air out of the dough, both resulting in a denser crumb.
 If you allow the dough to rise until it is slightly “wobbly” it will bake up with a very nice crumb.